ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0013_Release_And_Operations_docker-based.md

 **T1Pal Code Repository**

-Any and all software released as part of T1Pal shall first be introduced to the T1Pal platform as a branch of the T1Pal github code repository.
-It may be introduced in either of the following two branches:
+Any and all software released as part of T1Pal shall first be introduced to (i.e. created on) the T1Pal platform as a branch of the T1Pal github code repository.
+All software is created first on either of the following two branches:

-1. a <named> feature branch
+1. <named> "**feature**" branch
-2. a development branch
+2. "**development**" branch

 All T1Pal "code" goes into this github code repository.
 By "code" we include the following artifacts: